Queen of Pentacles

 Be wary of recent successes making you materialistic or aiming for wealth and status as a goal in itself.

-These things are transient, but using your gains in practical terms to follow real goals and promote security and stability for the people and causes you care about is much more important, and will stay with you for much longer than the latest fashion and appreciation from strangers!
+These things are transient, but using your gains in practical terms to follow real goals, and promote security and stability for the people and causes you care about, are all much more important.
+This will stay with you for much longer than the latest fashion and appreciation from strangers!

 WealthIcon for 'Wealth' row